stvleung/CatalystX-ASP/README.md

       Debug         => 0,
     }):

-The following documentation is also plagiarized from Joshau Chamas.
+The following documentation is also plagiarized from Joshua Chamas.

 - Global